dimitris1pana/EVDBM/README.md

 - **`energyProductionEVA.ipynb`**: Notebook performing EVA on a single use case.
 - **`energYproductionEVA2CompareScenarios.ipynb`**: Notebook for the Extreme Value Dynamic Benchmarking Method (EVDM) incorporating the Dynamic Identification of Significant Correlation (DISC) - thresholding algortihm.
 The purpose of this is the extraction of insights from the EVA results and and scoring each use case.
+- **`energYproductionEVA2CompareScenariosGridSearch.ipynb**: Implements the EVDBM framework.
+This notebook:
+	-	Integrates EVA with the DISC-Thresholding algorithm for enhanced interpretability.
+	-	Uses a grid search approach to optimize weight shifting among related variables, thereby fine-tuning the benchmarking scores.
+	-	Demonstrates significant improvements in  R^2  (an increase of 13.21%) compared to standard EVA.
+	-	Provides a detailed comparison of scenarios (e.g., different PV farms) while maintaining transparency in variable importance.
 - **Data Files**: Please ensure the necessary data files (time series of relevant variables) are available in the same directory as the notebooks.

 ## Dependencies